9 best used car websites in Canada

 CarGurus is an automotive marketplace that can help you find a new, used or certified pre-owned car.
 Search cars by make, model and postal code.
 As you browse cars, CarGurus will show you if the list price is a great deal, good deal, fair deal, high price or overpriced.

-• Who’s it best for: Best for people who want to browse cars on a user-friendly automotive marketplace site.
+• Best for: People who want to browse cars on a user-friendly online automotive marketplace.

 • What to watch out for: May not find as many options for private party vehicles as bigger marketplaces.